cascadiajs/cascadiajs-2022/src/views/content/conference/virtual.md

 The virtual event builds on our successful virtual events from 2020 and 2021, and will include:

-*Note: all times below in PST, which is UTC-8*
+*Note: all times below in PDT, which is UTC-7*

 <i class="fas fa-tv-retro"></i> Talk Track live stream